dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Remember, reality is self inflicted.

++ "Tools should make users feel like pilot, not like mechanics".
+There is a good way to hide complexity and there is a bad way.
+Comes down to good abstractions.

 + “The drugs of the future will be computers.
 The computers of the future will be drugs.” — T. McKenna

 + Measure what matters.